cloud4rpi/docs/docs/api.md

 !!!
 Note

-    You have to replace device_token with your device token displayed on the device page.
+    You need to replace 'device_token' with your device token displayed on the device page.

 ### Send data